 In addition, students provide evaluation forms to the DCT and/or PSC Director regarding supervisors at least once per year.
-The PSC Director will review these forms when there are enough forms completed (at least 5) for a given supervisor to protect student anonymity.
-The PSC Director will address any problems that may arise, and students are encouraged to discuss any supervisor issues with the PSC Director or ADCT.
+The DCT and/or PSC Director will review these forms when there are enough forms completed (at least 3) for a given supervisor to protect student anonymity.
+The DCT/PSC Director will address any problems that may arise, and students are encouraged to discuss any supervisor issues with the PSC Director or ADCT.